 Google I/O Extended

-Casper, known for its quirky personality and unique activations, extended its brand into the arts and entertainment space with watch parties in Toronto, Montreal and Vancouver for this year’s JUNO Awards, Canada’s version of the Grammy’s.
+Casper, known for its quirky personality and unique activations, extends its brand into the arts and entertainment space with watch parties in Toronto, Montreal and Vancouver for this year’s JUNO Awards, Canada’s version of the Grammy’s.
 If there’s anything the mattress brand knows how to master, it’s creating a cozy place to curl up, and Casper did just that, touting its products along the way.
-Instead of standard seating, the brand offered watch party attendees full-sized beds to relax on, along with pairs of its slippers and branded pillows.
-The built-in product trial was perpetuated by bedside service, complete with munchies and refreshments, including poutine and wine.
-The brand even distributed awards ballots so attendees could vote on whom they thought the night’s big winners would be.
+Instead of standard seating, the brand offers watch party attendees full-sized beds to relax on, along with pairs of its slippers and branded pillows.
+The built-in product trial is perpetuated by bedside service, complete with munchies and refreshments, including poutine and wine.
+The brand even distributes awards ballots so attendees vote who they think the night’s big winners will be.
 Talk about a dream come true.

-A long-standing partner of the Tony Awards, IBM placed its sponsorship at center stage with a Broadway-themed influencer Watch Party at a swanky penthouse in New York City.
-Using proprietary social listening techniques, the brand had identified a desire among Broadway fans for a place to watch and discuss the Tony Awards—and it delivered.
-The event, which featured everything from a social scavenger hunt to fare curated by “Chef” Watson, was designed to immerse influencers in its technology in the hopes that they would share the experience with their legions of followers—which they did in spades.
+A long-standing partner of the Tony Awards, IBM places its sponsorship at center stage with a Broadway-themed influencer Watch Party at a swanky penthouse in New York City.
+Using proprietary social listening techniques, the brand identifies a desire among Broadway fans for a place to watch and discuss the Tony Awards—and it delivers.
+The event, which features everything from a social scavenger hunt to fare curated by “Chef” Watson, is designed to immerse influencers in its technology in the hopes they share the experience with their legions of followers—which they do in spades.

 IMDb and OREO

-Movie website IMDb, in partnership with OREO, executed the first-ever Academy Awards live streaming companion show at a watch party for Hollywood’s biggest night of the year.
-More than 300 industry insiders were treated to food and refreshments, a stream of real-time IMDb facts and data, host commentary and, of course, a giant screen where they could catch all the action.
-The highlight of the experience for many attendees, however, was OREO’s eye-catching sampling station, which featured a 60-pound chocolate logo and a live chocolate-sculpting experience that unfolded over the course of the evening (and eventually became a late-night snack).
+Movie website IMDb, in partnership with OREO, executes the first-ever Academy Awards live streaming companion show at a watch party for Hollywood’s biggest night of the year.
+More than 300 industry insiders are treated to food and refreshments, a stream of real-time IMDb facts and data, host commentary and, of course, a giant screen where they catch all the action.
+The highlight of the experience for many attendees, however, is OREO’s eye-catching sampling station, which features a 60-pound chocolate logo and a live chocolate-sculpting experience that unfolds over the course of the evening (and eventually becomes a late-night snack).
 Sure beats rummaging through the fridge at home—alone—during commercial breaks.